Getting Ready for the Inevitable

-James prefers lots near their area of residence, a common case for most buyers, though others opt to be buried in their hometowns or provinces.
-He also looks for something accessible, easily located and near the main road.
+James prefers lots near their area of residence.
+This is a common cause for most buyers.
+Although others want to be buried in their hometowns or provinces.
+He also looks for something accessible, easily located, and near the main road.

 The same goes for Marie.
 Despite having lots in their hometown in Bulacan and in Manila, she chose the memorial park near their current residence in Cavite.

 “It’s near so, in case, we would be able to visit her more often.
 In fact, I’m able to visit her every month.
-Accessibility also because it’s just along the highway,” she said.
+The accessibility of the park is one of the considerations as well,” she said.

 Most also choose memorial parks where their relatives are already buried, like Cell and Marie, who bought lots in the parks where their parents are lain.